Just Add Magic (TV series): Part 1

 Mama P's has been bought by a coffee chain called Springtown Coffee.
 Kelly, Hannah, and Darbie become suspicious of the manager Erin Chua.
 They soon notice clues of someone who knows that magic is real, even after all memories of magic have been erased.
 This someone, steals their newly harvested Night Blooming spices, and is therefore, dubbed the "Night Bandit".
 The girls meet Darbie's friend, Piper, and they introduce her to magic.
 The four of them work together to find the Night Bandit.
 It turns out that Kelly is actually the Night Bandit and she was poisoned by the spell that brought back the garden in the previous season, Come Back Kombucha Tea.
 In the final episode, the spell on her is broken, but the girls needed to save Grandma Becky after she disappears.
 They go forward in time and save her, therefore, also creating a new spice named "Parquinnien" which is a blend of their last names, Hannah Parker-Kent, Kelly Quinn, Darbie O'Brien.
 The cookbook moves on to Erin's daughter, Zoe and one of the new protectors.

 Part 2

-The cookbook has moved on to the new protectors; Erin's daughter, Zoe, Erin's daughter, Zoe's neighbor, Ish and Zoe's step-brother, Leo.
+The cookbook has moved on to the new protectors; Erin's daughter, Zoe, Zoe's neighbor, Ish and Zoe's step-brother, Leo.
 With the help of Kelly, Darbie and Hannah, the new trio are convinced that magic exists and able to go through troubling times together.